 Healthful, gentle walks through natural environments are a core strategy for wellness.
 Don’t think, just calmly wander and let your senses guide you.

 With the World Heritage-listed Blue Mountains National Park on our doorstep, Fairmont Resort & Spa is a prime location to wander the green and refreshing trails of an Australian eucalypt forest.
 Direct from the resort you can access the Grand Cliff Top Walk taking you out toward Inspiration Point.
 Only 2.9km return this is the perfect track to take in the sights and sounds of nature and rest and relax overlooking the stunning Jamison Valley at Gladstone Lookout.

 Read more about the research here.

 Experience shinrin-yoku this summer with an inspired meeting or conference.
 Read More

 This short, pleasant walk in Glenbrook takes you down to a naturally formed water hole, somewhat in the shape of a jellybean.
 The picturesque swimming hole near Glenbrook is popular among locals.
 The track is well-defined and has...

 Everyone needs a break sometimes.
 Curate your ideal solo escape to truly rejuvenate your soul in the fresh air of the pristine Blue Mountains.
 Spend your days...
 Start your morning with invigorating yoga, followed by a scrumptious...

 Started in the late 1970’s by hotelier Garry Crockett, Yulefest (Christmas in July) has been one of the most popular Blue Mountains experiences.
-With many families and couples alike venturing into the mountains to experience the...
+Many families and couples alike venture to the mountains to experience the nostalgic comfort...